State of OpenAI 2026

-In 2025, OpenAI recapitalized into OpenAI Group PBC controlled by the nonprofit OpenAI Foundation, and by October it was valued at ~$500B.
+In 2025, OpenAI recapitalized into OpenAI Group PBC controlled by the nonprofit OpenAI Foundation, and by October reached ~$500B valuation.
 The restructuring created a three-way equity split at that valuation: OpenAI Foundation (nonprofit) holds 26% (~$130B) with board appointment authority, Microsoft holds roughly 27% (~$135B), employees and investors hold 47% (~$235B).

 The company shipped five major models from April to December: GPT-4.1 (1M context), o3/o4-mini (reasoning), GPT-5, GPT-5.1, and GPT-5.2 (Code Red response to Gemini 3).
 Earlier releases included o3-mini (Jan 31) and GPT-4.5 (Feb 27).
 Weekly users doubled from 400M to 800M.
 Annualized revenue run rate grew from $5.5B (Dec 2024) to $20B+ (Altman's year-end projection) with $1.4 trillion in data center commitments.